-With a little help from the weather gods, outdoor living season kicks off over Memorial Weekend.
+Fingers crossed the weather will be good as outdoor living kicks off over Memorial Weekend.

-Of course, Memorial Day itself is first and foremost a time to honor our fallen soldiers.
+Of course, Memorial Day is first of all an important time to honor our fallen soldiers.
 And we all want to do that.

-But as a precious long weekend, it has also become a time of getting together with family and friends.
-And as the first weekend of the outdoor living season, it’s ideal for opening pools, heating up the barbecue, spending time gardening — or just reveling in being outdoors.
+But it is also a precious long weekend.
+A time of getting together with family and friends.
+As the first weekend of the outdoor living season, it’s the perfect time to open pools, heat up the barbecue, spend time gardening — or just revel in being outside.

-And there are reasons for locating your outdoor kitchen away from the house — if you have a ‘destination’ pool, or if other key outdoor living areas are set at a distance.
+If you don’t already have one, deciding where to locate it is key.
+There are reasons for positioning it away from the house — should you have a ‘destination’ pool, or if other outdoor living areas are set at a distance from the house.

-However, it’s generally a good idea to position your outdoor kitchen as close to the house as possible.
+However, it’s generally a good idea to place an outdoor kitchen as close to the house as possible.

-Proximity to your indoor kitchen is one obvious reason for this.
-But your home’s extended roof, not to mention house walls, can provide protection from the elements.
+One obvious reason is you want it close to your indoor kitchen.
+In addition, your home’s extended roof, not to mention house walls, can provide your outdoor kitchen protection from the elements.

 It’s also easier to hook up electricity by being so close to the home’s utility lines.

-When you want your kitchen to be equal parts cooking, dining, and drinking spot, however, you may want to set your kitchen where the outdoor activities take place.
+If your outdoor kitchen is for more than cooking and serving food, when it’s intended to also be a dining and drinking spot, you may want to set it where the activities take place.

-In this case, your outdoor kitchen needs to be fully equipped so there’s less back and forth to the house.
-This means having lots of storage areas for bowls, cooking utensils, frequently used condiments, and definitely it should have a sink.
+When this is the case, your outdoor kitchen should be fully equipped so there’s less back and forth to the house.
+This requires lots of storage for bowls, cooking utensils, condiments, and definitely it should have a sink.

 Stand Alone Outdoor Bars